General Church News

 9 a.m. – Mindfulness Meditation – Fire Circle or Lower Level-Centering Room

 Mindfulness Meditation takes place at 9 a.m. every Sunday.
-Beginners and experienced meditators welcome.
+Beginners and experienced meditators are welcome.
 If the outside temperature is 55° F. or higher and weather permits, meditation will take place at the Fire Circle behind the church.
 Otherwise, meditation will be in the Lower Level-Centering Room.
 For more information, email Anna Lingo or Susan Pereira.

 10:30 a.m. – Worship Service – Sanctuary